ejolly/R/README.md

 ##General dump of various R code

+*If you're looking for my academic research projects, they're likely located in the [Dartmouth CosanLab Repository](https://github.com/cosanlab)*

-This includes:
+This repo includes:

-- code from various for fun "projects"
+- code from various for "fun projects"
 - guides/how-tos for R specific things
 - guides/how-tos for statistical things
 - code not otherwise linked to a specific project